Yes, Oreos are vegan!!

 1. Whip the butter, vanilla, and powdered sugar with a fork or electric mixer until smooth.
 It may be easier to add the powdered sugar 1/4 cup at a time.

 2. Crush about 4 Oreos as fine as possible, and then fold it into the buttercream frosting you’ve made.

 3. Done!
 At this point, you can scoop it all into a plastic bag, cut the corner, and pipe it onto your cupcakes!
 It’s important to note that this frosting needs to stay refrigerated, so if you use it for your cupcakes, they will need to be stored in the fridge.

 -The amount of powdered sugar needed really depends on the person.
 As you’re whipping the butter and sugar with a fork, you should get a feel for how much you need.

--If the frosting begins to separate or get “oily”, stick it into the freezer for a few minutes to set the butter again.
+-If the frosting begins to separate or get “oily”, this means there isn’t enough powdered sugar.
+Add more, and put your frosting into the freezer for a few minutes to firm up the butter again.

 For the cake above, I added almond extract and poppy seeds to the cake & used a lemon glaze for the top.
 The lemon glaze is simple, just 3 tablespoons lemon juice and 1 cup of powdered sugar.